vidd-ai/Vidd-thin-client/README.md

 ### Install
-1. Download the zip file for your os
+1. Download the zip file for your OS

 + MAC: https://github.com/vidd-ai/streamer-bot/blob/master/vidd-streamer-bot-darwin-MAC.zip

 + Windows: https://github.com/vidd-ai/streamer-bot/blob/master/vidd-streamer-bot-win32-ia32.zip

-2. Unzip and click on the vidd-streamer-bot executable.
+2. Unzip the file on your desk/laptop, and click on the vidd-streamer-bot executable.
 That's it.

 ### Collaboration/feedback/issues